 - 2.4.1 In accordance with your Terms of Employment, you must seek the permission of the County Council if you wish to engage in any other business or take up any additional appointment.
 This in practice will mean obtaining the permission of your line manager. - 2.4.2 Such permission will not be unreasonably withheld, but due regard must be given as to whether the combined Working Hours of the jobs will regularly exceed a combined total of 48 hours per week.
-If that is likely to be the case then your line manager will be justified in ensuring that the County Council's employment receives priority by refusing or withdrawing such permission. - 2.4.3 In any case, you must not be involved in any outside activity or work that could cause a conflict of interests with your responsibilities to the Council, or which makes use of knowledge or information which you have access to because of your position.
+If that is likely to be the case, then your line manager will be justified in ensuring that the County Council's employment receives priority by refusing or withdrawing such permission. - 2.4.3 In any case, you must not be involved in any outside activity or work that could cause a conflict of interests with your responsibilities to the Council, or which makes use of knowledge or information which you have access to because of your position.
 If you are in any doubt at all, you should not engage in any such activity before first seeking the express permission of your line manager. - 2.4.4 You must not undertake private work of any sort in Council premises or by using Council equipment or materials.
-Any product or material which you design in the course of your employment remains as Council property, with the Council automatically having a claim to copyright over it. - 2.4.5 If you are asked to take part in voluntary activity or offered a role in a voluntary organisation, it is important that you first clarify the role expected of you and whether you are expected to act in your own right or as the voice of the Council.
+Any product or material which you design in the course of your employment remains as Council property, with the Council automatically having a claim to copyright over it. - 2.4.5 If you are asked to take part in voluntary activity or offered a role in a voluntary organisation, it is important that you first clarify the role expected of you and whether you are expected to act in your own right or as the voice of the Council. - 2.4.6 Liability can arise from formal membership of external organisations, and you should seek further advice from your line manager if you have reason to believe that any liability may arise.